Gradient-based Bi-level Optimization for Deep Learning: A Survey: Task Formulation

-\textbf{Data-related.} As shown in Figure~\ref{fig: data_based}, the data point $(\boldsymbol{x}_i, \boldsymbol{y}_i)$ itself or weights can be viewed as the outer variable and updated via bi-level optimization in some research problems including adversarial attack, data distillation, label learning, etc.
+\textbf{Data-related.} Transitioning from the discussion on model-related outer variables, we now turn our attention to data-related variables.
+As illustrated in Figure~\ref{fig: data_based}, either the data point $(\boldsymbol{x}_i, \boldsymbol{y}_i)$ itself or its associated weights can be treated as the outer variable.
+These can be updated via bi-level optimization across a spectrum of research areas.
+This includes (c) adversarial attack, (d) data distillation, (e) label learning, and (f) sample reweighting, among others.